 To determine if someone qualifies as a seaman, a court may assess whether the person’s work contributes to a function of the vessel or accomplishing the vessel’s mission or objectives.
 The nature and duration of the person’s connection with the vessel can also be considered.

 Note that a seaman does not need to be someone who operates or navigates a vessel.
 Occupations that qualify include traditional maritime occupations like able-bodied seaman, sea captain, commercial fisherman, ordinary seaman, and ship chandler.

 It can also include non-traditional maritime jobs such as bartenders and chefs on cruise ships, welders on jack-up vessels, dive masters and instructors on charter dive vessels, and commercial divers.

 As a general rule, longshoremen, harbor workers, and contract workers are not eligible to file an injury claim under the Jones Act.

-An experienced Baltimore maritime injury lawyer at William G. Kolodner P.A. can help you determine if you qualify to file a claim under the Jones Act.
+An experienced Baltimore maritime injury lawyer at William G. Kolodner Personal Injury Lawyers can help you determine if you qualify to file a claim under the Jones Act.
 Depending on your location and status, you may be entitled to file a claim under different maritime legislation that may offer better benefits.

 Negligence Under the Jones Act